How I see it: What an actor brings

 In one sense, it’s all about the work: I want to make something so good that they must hire me, so good that they must bring me back again and again.
-I want to create a character performance that I love.
-And I want them to love that character and their show even more after I’m done with my read.
+But I also want to create a character performance that I love.
+And I want them to love that character and their show even more after they’ve added in what I’ve created.

 Before, they may have liked it, after I’m done doing what I do, I want them to love it.
 That’s what I shoot for.
 That’s how I see my job.

 One way to look at audition is, then, “Did I do good work?”

 There is another way to view it.
 This view focuses not on you and your work, but on the creator.

 1. How does the show creators feel about their creation (i.e. their character/project) after a really good audition?